nestjs/docs.nestjs.com/content/openapi/introduction.md

 }
 ```

-while if you use fastify you can configure the user interface using `FastifySwaggerCustomOptions`.
+If you use fastify, you can configure the user interface by passing the `FastifySwaggerCustomOptions` object.

 ```Typescript
 export interface FastifySwaggerCustomOptions {